 Back to top

-The Life of Christ: This Fall semester course introduces the student to the historical Jesus by studying the person and teaching of Christ as put forth in the four gospels.
+The Life of Christ - 10th Grade: This Fall semester course introduces the student to the historical Jesus by studying the person and teaching of Christ as put forth in the four gospels.
 In this class, the student will learn what Jesus had to say about a variety of issues, learn when key events occurred in the life of Christ and how His teaching has changed the course of world history.
 The goal of this class is for the student to come to a point of true belief about the person and work of Christ.

-Acts, Paul and Early Church History: This class is a Spring semester course that begins with the resurrection of Christ and covers church history up through the present.
+Acts, Paul and Early Church History - 10th grade: This class is a Spring semester course that begins with the resurrection of Christ and covers church history up through the present.
 In this class the student will be introduced to both key figures and key movements in early church history as well as study those who are presently making a contribution to today’s church.
 In many ways, this class is similar to a study in ecclesiology (study of the church) in that students will be able to see how the church has been a part of God’s plan since the beginning of time.

 Doctrine and Apologetics: A one-semester elective designed to educate and ground the student in the major Biblical doctrines of the historical Christian faith (Doctrine) and to equip the student with the mental tools to adequately defend his or her faith in the marketplace (Apologetics).
 Bible memory work is required.